 Thyroxine (T4) levels differ from person to person but usually exist within a consistent range.
 Abnormal T4 levels can lead to a variety of symptoms and complications.

-T4, or thyroxine, is a type of thyroid hormone that regulates metabolism.
-It also plays an important role in digestion, muscle function, and bone health.
+T4 is a type of thyroid hormone that regulates metabolism.
+T4 plays an important role in digestion, muscle function, and bone health.

 In this article, we outline the normal T4 levels in adults and children.
 We also list some potential causes and symptoms of changes in these levels and outline treatment options.

 Two separate glands determine T4 levels: the thyroid gland in the neck and the pituitary gland in the brain.

 The pituitary gland is responsible for making the thyroid stimulating hormone (TSH).
 This hormone controls levels of the thyroid hormone T4.
 The pituitary gland adjusts its production of TSH according to how much T4 it detects in the blood.

 For example, if the pituitary gland detects low blood levels of T4, it produces and excretes more TSH into the blood.
 If it detects high levels of T4, it stops producing TSH.
 This process ensures that T4 levels stay within a normal range.

 There are two types of T4: bound and free.
 Bound T4 attaches to proteins that prevent it from entering the body’s tissues.
 Free T4 does not attach to proteins, so it is free to enter body tissues that use it.